Updated April 17, 2021

 “We’re certainly not starting from scratch, because there is activity going on in the distribution,” Fauci said, disputing the White House’s claims.

 Operation Warp Speed, the Trump administration’s project to facilitate the creation and distribution of the vaccine, also passed along a plan to Biden and his team once they assumed office.

-Biden Falsely Claims There Is ‘Overwhelming Consensus’ To Pass Excessive COVID Spending
+Biden Says There Is ‘Overwhelming Consensus’ to Pass Excessive COVID Spending

 During a February CNN town hall with Anderson Cooper, Biden claimed there was “overwhelming consensus” to pass a coronavirus spending bill with excessive funding.

 I’m committed to pass — look, here’s — some of you are probably economists or college professors or you’re teachers in school.
 This is the first time in my career — and as you can tell, I’m over 30 — the first time in my career that there is a consensus among economists left, right, and center that is over — and including the IMF and in Europe, that overwhelming consensus is, in order to grow the economy a year, two, three, and four down the line, we can’t spend too much.